Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 you have to worry about is readability.
 Sometimes, being verbose in terms of writing code is more efficient than writing less code, as code is written once, but it's read dozens times.
 Which means that it's better to use if-else block when executed blocks of code consist of more than one statement.

+####tasks
+1. create a task with ||
+2. create a task with &&
+3. create a task with  || &&
+4. complete the statement up to ternary
+5. rewrite some task with ternary operator
+6. sout ternary result
+7. assign ternary result
+8. ternary max out of three
 ***

 # Multiple if cases